 Add drained pasta to skillet; toss to coat, adding reserved cooking liquid by 1/4 cupful only as needed if dry.
 Stir in 3 tablespoons chopped fresh parsley.
 Transfer to large shallow bowl, sprinkle with remaining 1 tablespoon chopped parsley, and serve family style with lemon wedges.
 The flavor combinations make for a memorable meal that everyone in the family is sure to love, unless they have a shellfish allergy of course!

 Tip: You may want to wear neoprene shoes when scalloping to protect your feet, though not necessary.

 Note: A bay scallop is much smaller than a sea scallop, and it may take over 50 in the shell just to make a pound, enough to create a meal for 4 adults.

 Nutrition Facts: Bay scallops are very low in fat, calories and carbohydrates, and are very high in vitamin B12 which is needed by the body to convert homocysteine, a chemical that can directly damage blood vessel walls.
 Since high levels of homocysteine are associated with an increased risk for atherosclerosis, diabetic heart disease, heart attack, and stroke, it’s a good idea to eat a diet that contains plenty of vitamin B12 to help keep homocysteine levels low.

 Contributor Caroline Coker was raised on 30A, and has been living in South Walton, Florida since the age of five.
-She is passionate about health and fitness, and graduated in Nutritional Science from The University of Alabama in August 2015.
-You will find more of her work here at 30AEats.com on Beach Eats, recipes that she is working on for her first cookbook.
-Caroline also handles the social media for GulfCoastRestaurants.com.
+She is passionate about health and fitness, and graduated in Nutritional Science from The University of Alabama.
+You will find more of her work here at 30AEats.com on Beach Eats.
+Caroline also handles the social media for our sister site, GulfCoastRestaurants.com.